14 Years of Construction

 The granite for the first story of the Capitol was quarried in Folsom and transported to the building site on the Sacramento Valley Railroad.
 In February 1864, Reuben Clark found the Folsom granite unsatisfactory.
 He reported it difficult to cut because it was “of bad rift, with black knots, and by reason has caused us much expense.”

 At the time, the Legislature was considering a bill to aid the construction of the Central Pacific Railroad.
 In return for receiving military and other transportation services, the railroad allowed free transport of construction materials to Sacramento.
 A granite quarry on the railroad line near Penryn would also be given to the state.

 Contract Granted to Penryn

 The state geologist gave the Penryn granite a favorable recommendation and encouraged the commissioners to open bids for quarrying the stone.
 On August 16, 1864, a bid of 58 cents per foot was accepted.
-Since the Folsom granite averaged 222.12 per foot, work on the facade stopped in November 1864.
+Since the Folsom granite was prohibitively expensive, work on the façade stopped in November 1864.
 Only half of the Capitol’s first story had been constructed.
-Three months later the first load of granite arrived from the Penryn quarry, and work began again on the first story.
+Three months later, the first load of granite arrived from the Penryn quarry, and work began again on the first story.

 Each Roman Corinthian style column used to create the Capitol’s portico and colonnade was 30 feet long, four feet in diameter, and weighed eleven and a half tons.
 Arriving either by water or rail, the columns were hauled from Sacramento’s waterfront to the building site by a steam-powered tractor.
 This “modern” machine of 1871 moved at a rate of approximately one mile per hour over the 0.75 mile route.